SANAZDANESHVAR/hello-nmp/README.md

 ### Objective

-The purpose of this activity is Installing momentjs in an existing project.
+The purpose of this activity is Initialize a new project and install nodemon.